-The constantly rising cost of a college education has made student loans almost a necessary part of the higher education experience for many U.S. students.
-The average student loan debt is $27,975 for borrowers from the Class of 2016.
+The rising cost of a college education has made student loans almost a necessary part of the higher education experience for many U.S. students.

 The majority of student loans are originated by the federal government, which offers a wide variety of loan products to meet students’ financing needs.
 One of those products is called the Direct PLUS Loan, which helps thousands of students fund their education each year.